supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 Once you are inside, open the file call `GemFile` with Vim

 `vim GemFile`

+You may need to install Vim first so tap:

+`apt-get update -y && apt-get install vim`

 And add the following line at the end of the dependency list: